 - If you are sampling bales take the grab samples from the centre of 6 bales.
 Ensure that the grab samples are taken at least 30 cm into the centre of the pit or bale.

 - If you are sampling from a silage stack once it has been opened, take at least 6-10 grab samples of about 200 grams each from various parts of the stack face ensuring that they are at least 30cm deep, avoiding any material that may have deteriorated.

 - If the sample is from silage currently being fed-out, collect 6-10 grab samples from silage that has only just been taken out of the stack or from a bale that has just been opened.

 After taking the sample

 Press or squeeze the sample bag to remove as much of the entrapped air as possible, label and seal the bag tightly.

-Fill in the submission form and put the samples plus the submission form in the pre-paid courier bag and send them to ARL immediately.
-Store in a cool place before dispatch, any delay exposes the sample to excess heat and moisture and will affect the analysis)
+Complete the submission form provided and put the samples plus the submission form in the pre-paid courier bag and send them to ARL immediately (store in a cool place before dispatch, any delay exposes the sample to excess heat and moisture and will affect the analysis)

 Samples should be sent to ARL no later than Thursday to ensure they arrive at the lab on a working day.